Restoring Your Home After a Flood

-However, surviving the initial surge of water is just one of many difficult challenges that face people in flood-affected areas.
+Floods damage thousands of homes and properties each year in the United States alone.
+Surviving the initial surge of water is just one of many difficult challenges that face people in flood-affected areas.
 Because mold can form within 48 hours, families that return to their waterlogged homes must race against the clock to save as many possessions as possible.
 Recovering after a flood is a daunting process, which is why it’s important to avoid additional risks by taking the following critical steps.

 Resist the temptation to immediately go through your possessions and look for anything that could be salvaged.
 Instead, take pictures to fully document the damage and contact your property insurer and FEMA as soon as possible.
 The less time you take before filing a claim, the sooner it will be resolved.
-When taking pictures, try to show the height or depth of damage using tape measures and make sure to include serial numbers of major appliances and equipment.
+When taking pictures, try to show the height or depth of damage using tape measurers, and make sure to include serial numbers of major appliances and equipment.

 After you’ve saved your most important belongings, you should concentrate your efforts on mitigating mold damage.
-The more time mold has to grow, the higher the chance that the water-soaked walls and insulation will have to be removed.
+The more time mold has to grow, the higher the chance that water-soaked walls and insulation will have to be removed.

 Start by pumping out water using a capable subversive pump, but do so gradually to avoid structural damage.
 Create indoor airflow by opening all your windows, and use portable air conditioners and dehumidifiers if it’s too hot and humid for the property to dry naturally.